FAForever/downlords-faf-client/scripts/mac/README.md

 - **Upstream WineHQ 11.0_1** (`Gcenx/macOS_Wine_builds`) — the game
   starts and plays but crashes mid-match with a non-zero exit code (observed exit 5 after ~20 min of multiplayer).
 This is a wine bug, not a setup issue.
-Do not use it.
-If the wine-crossover mirror ever goes down, wait for it to come back or open an issue rather than falling back to WineHQ.
+Maybe some debugging could get this to work, but I wouldn't count on it.

 ## Running